Franz Liszt: Paris

 Having made significant sums from his concerts, Liszt and his family moved to Paris in 1823, with the hope of his attending the Conservatoire de Paris.
 Even with a letter of recommendation from Chancellor Klemens von Metternich, director Luigi Cherubini refused his entry, however, as the Conservatoire did not accept foreigners.
 Nevertheless, Liszt studied under Anton Reicha and Ferdinando Paer, and gave a series of highly successful concerts debuting on 8 March 1824.
 Paer was involved in the Parisian theatrical and operatic scene, and through his connections Liszt staged his only opera, Don Sanche, which premiered shortly before his fourteenth birthday.
-The premiere was warmly received, but the opera only ran for four performances, and is now obscure.
+The premiere was warmly received, but the opera ran for only four performances, and is now obscure.
 Accompanied by his father, Liszt toured France and England, where he played for King George IV.

 Adam Liszt died suddenly of typhoid fever in the summer of 1827, and for the next eight years Liszt continued to live in Paris with his mother.
 He gave up touring, and in order to earn money, he gave lessons on piano and composition, often from early morning until late at night.
 His students were scattered across the city and he had to cover long distances.
 Because of this, he kept uncertain hours and also took up smoking and drinking, habits he would continue throughout his life.
 During this period Liszt fell in love with one of his pupils, Caroline de Saint-Cricq, the daughter of Charles X's minister of commerce, Pierre de Saint-Cricq.
 Her father, however, insisted that the affair be broken off.